thomasruiz/node-serverless-helpers/readme.md

 [![dependencies](https://david-dm.org/thomasruiz/node-serverless-helpers.svg)](https://david-dm.org/thomasruiz/node-serverless-helpers.svg)

 Node Serverless Helpers is a package meant to make your life easier when developing lambda functions in NodeJS.
+It handles events seamlessly and adds useful defaults, helpers and functions to your project.

 ## Documentation